MrCartoonology/mrcartoonology.github.io/_drafts/supercal.md

 But its from 2023, The Pile is from 2020.

-Well, Google has 191 references with supercalifragilisticexpialidocious in it, a lot of them are youtube videos.
+Well, maybe instead of going through the Pile sources, just google all current docs.
+Google has 191 references with supercalifragilisticexpialidocious in it, a lot of them are youtube videos.

+#### Work with the Pile, Original Training Data?
+Googling current data is OK - but I don't want to fine tune on things like a new arxiv paper the model never saw.
 Tried to stream the pile from hugging face datasets - seems like it is broken.
 Link in the-eye.eu failed - noodling around in there I see

 ```